 What is super?

 Super is a retirement savings plan in Australia that is intended to help you save for your retirement.
-Generally, you can only access super when you reach preservation age and retire.
-Your preservation age depends on your date of birth and further information is provided here.
+You can only access your super once you meet a condition of release.
+For example you may access it when you reach age 60 and retire, or when you reach age 65.

 For more information about conditions of release click here.